jaikejennison/hackmud_game_scripts/libs/README.md

 Architect commands
 ```

+## Commands

-`#edit <filename> `
+`#edit <filename>`
 This command will create or edit a script, opening it up with your default text editor.
 If you are on Windows this may crash, as the default .js command on Windows is the system built-in compiler.
 To fix this issue, associate your text editor with the .js file extension.
 If you don’t have a text editor, get one like Notepad++.
 Scripts will be created with a default template.

 `#dir`
 This command simply opens up your script directory.
-You can create new scripts here and them upload them ingame
+You can create new scripts here and them upload them ingame.
 See `[3]` if neither command works for you on linux/windows

 `#up <filename>`
 This command will upload your created script to the server, so you can execute it.

 Possible arguments AFTER the filename:

 * delete - will delete your script from the server, but leave it locally.
 * public - will make your script public - assuming you have the public slot upgrade installed and loaded within your system.
 * private - will explicitly mark a script as private (useful to un-public a script while debugging, for example)